Share on Facebook Share on LinkedIn Share on Twitter Share on Google+

 CARBON PRICE

 5-day moving average price and volume of California Carbon Allowance Futures An allowance is a tradable permit that allows the emission of one metric ton of CO2e.The first allowance auction was held on November 14, 2012, a few months before the cap and trade program took effect on January 1, 2013.
 For dates prior to the first auction, this graph captures the price of 2013 vintage futures, traded before actual allowance prices could be discovered through auctions.
 From 2013 onward, all prices are for the current year's vintage allowance with a futures contract expiring in December of that same year.
 From January 1, 2014 onward, moving average is derived from settlement prices. over time from ICE End of Day Reports.
 Daily trading volume units are 1000 allowance futures.
 Download data.
 CalCarbon tied up with Sora AI Coursera Plus to create awarness among students regarding carbon emissions.
-Students Leader Taliyah Romero Offering coursera plus with 40% discount to learn about issues and how to overcome them.
+Students Leader Taliyah Romero Offering coursera black friday discount to learn about issues and how to overcome them.

 News